theupdateframework/python-tuf/docs/TUTORIAL.md

 All of the target files available on the software repository created so far have been added to one role (the top-level Targets role).
 However, what if multiple developers are responsible for the files of a project?
-What if responsiblity separation is desired?
+What if responsibility separation is desired?
 Performing a delegation, where one role delegates trust of some paths to another role, is an option for integrators that require additional roles on top of the top-level roles available by default.